 Freeze Dried Dog Food

-Like your bug-out bag has food for 72 hours, your dog’s bug-out bag should also have food for three days.
+Like your bug-out bag has food for 72 hours, your dog’s bug-out bag should also have enough freeze-dried dog food for three days.
 If your dog does not currently eat freeze-dried dog food, feed it to them to become familiar with it.
 Select a brand that is geared toward sensitive stomachs.

 Security Items for Your Dog’s Bug Out Bag

-There are several items to have in your dog’s bug-out bag to keep them physically and medically safe.
+There are several items in your dog’s bug-out bag to keep them physically and medically safe.

 Your dog must have an extra leash, a durable leash.
 Avoid the collapsible ones; your dog could break them.

 Dog Collar and Tags

-Include an additional collar and set of dog tags.
-Make sure your name, phone number, and any relevant vaccination information is on the tags.
+Include an additional collar and a set of dog tags.
+Ensure your name, phone number, and relevant vaccination information are on the tags.
 Your dog should not be without its collar and dog tags.

 Your dog is not merely a pet.
-They are a part of your family; they can be an asset in a survival situation, especially if you are prepared and condition them to eat freeze-dried dog food and become familiar with the bug-out experience.
+They are a part of your family; they can be an asset in a survival situation, especially if you prepare and condition them to eat freeze-dried dog food and become familiar with the bug-out experience.